The Offspring discography

 The Offspring, a Southern California-based punk rock band, has released 11 studio albums, three extended plays (EP), six compilation albums, five demos, three video albums, and over 30 singles.

 The Offspring were formed in 1984 under the name Manic Subsidal by singer/guitarist Dexter Holland and bassist Greg K., who later recruited Noodles as their guitarist.
 After Manic Subsidal changed its name to The Offspring in 1986, drummer Ron Welty finally joined in 1987, then the band recorded a demo a year later.
 The Offspring signed a record deal with short-lived label Nemesis Records, and released its first album, The Offspring, in 1989 on vinyl only.
 That album would not be released on CD until 1995.
-Two years later, after the release of the Baghdad EP and another demo, the band signed to Epitaph Records (a label owned by then-former and now-current Bad Religion guitarist Brett Gurewitz), who released the band's second album, Ignition, in 1992.
+Two years later, after the release of the Baghdad EP and another demo, the band signed to Epitaph Records (a label owned by Brett Gurewitz), who released the band's second album, Ignition, in 1992.

 In April 1994, The Offspring released Smash.
 At the time, Ignition had sold only 15,000 copies.
 Smash was a critically acclaimed album, also the band's most successful yet.
 Debuting at number four on the Billboard 200, Smash produced three hit singles: "Come Out and Play", "Self Esteem" and "Gotta Get Away".
 The album was certified 6 times platinum and sold over eleven million worldwide.
 With sales continuing years after its release, Smash has become Epitaph's best-selling album of all time and the highest-selling independent album of all time.
 "Come Out and Play" was the band's breakthrough single, topping the US Modern Rock Tracks chart, and it became the band's biggest hit from the album in the US, while "Self Esteem" was the biggest hit from the album outside of the US.

 After the release of Smash, The Offspring left Epitaph and signed a record deal with Columbia Records.
 The year 1997 saw the release of The Offspring's major-label debut, Ixnay on the Hombre.
 Although not as successful as Smash, Ixnay sold over three million copies.
 In the following year, the band released its next album, Americana, which debuted at number two of the U.S. charts, and produced three of the band's biggest hits: "Pretty Fly (for a White Guy)", "Why Don't You Get a Job?" and "The Kids Aren't Alright" making the album the peak of The Offspring's mainstream popularity.